Coalgebraic Semantics for Nominal Automata: Preliminaries

 \begin{rem} \begin{enumerate} \item \smnote{In general, we should not start sentences with `recall' if we don't say \emph{from where} one should this recall; this is the arrogant mathematicians way of assuming s.th.~about the knowledge of the reader.} Given an endofunctor $F$ on a category $\C$, an \emph{$F$-coalgebra} is a pair $(C,c)$ of an object $C$ and a morphism $c\colon C\to FC$ on $\C$.
-A \emph{homomorphism} of $F$-coalgebras from $(C,c)$ to $(D,d)$ is a morphism $h\colon C\to D$ in $\C$ such that $d\o h = Fh\o c$.
+A \emph{homomorphism} of $F$-coalgebras from $(C,c)$ to $(D,d)$ is a morphism $h\colon C\to D$ with $d\cdot h = Fh\cdot c$.

 \item A NOFA corresponds precisely to an orbit-finite coalgebra \( \langle f, \delta\rangle\colon Q\longrightarrow 2\times \powfs(\names\times Q) \) for the functor on $\Nom$ given by

 In fact, $f\colon Q\to 2$ defines the equivariant set $F\seq Q$ of final states and $\delta\colon Q\to \powfs(\names\times Q)$ defines the transitions via $q\xto{a}q'$ iff $(a,q')\in \delta(q)$. \end{enumerate} \end{rem}